 - Preheat the oven to 425° F.

-- Fold a 14x12" piece of parchment paper in half.
+- Fold a 14×12″ piece of parchment paper in half.
 Using kitchen shears, cut the parchment into a heart shape.

 - Arrange the salmon filet on one side of the paper.
 Add a small pat of butter and a splash of wine and/or broth to keep the fish moist and create a light sauce.
 Season with salt and pepper.

-- Working from one end, begin tightly folding the open edge of the paper.
+- Fold the other side of the "heart" up over the fish.
+Working from one end, begin tightly folding the open edge of the papers together around the fish.

-- Continue folding the paper's open edge to form a seal.
+- Continue folding the paper's open edges together to form a seal.
 Transfer the packet to a rimmed baking sheet and bake.
 Repeat with the second salmon filet.

 - Bake for 15 minutes, or until salmon is easily to flaked with a fork.
 Cooking time will depend on the thickness of the fish.
 Fish should flake with a fork when it is done.